Second premiership of Viktor Orbán: Criticism and assessments

+Countries autocratizing (red) or democratizing (blue) substantially and significantly (2010–2020).
+Countries in grey are substantially unchanged.
+Hungary was during this decade one of the countries with the most democratic backsliding.

-International organisations, including Freedom House, Reporters Without Borders, and the European Parliament, have cited Hungary for democratic backsliding and media capture.
+International organisations, including Freedom House, Reporters Without Borders, and the European Parliament, have cited Hungary as an example of democratic backsliding and media capture.
+Supporters argue that Orbán's policies reflected democratic will, upheld Christian values, and restored order after decades of liberal mismanagement.

-Critics of the Orbán regime argue that Hungary has experienced a systemic decline in democratic standards and institutional integrity since 2010.
-Independent observers and international watchdogs have documented the erosion of judicial independence, as court appointments and administrative oversight increasingly fall under political control, limiting checks on executive authority.
-The government's capture of media and business sectors has also drawn concern, with a vast network of pro-government outlets and loyal business elites dominating public discourse and the economy.
-Furthermore, analysts note manipulation of electoral rules and campaign resources, including redistricting and the use of state media for partisan advantage, which have contributed to the entrenchment of Fidesz's political dominance.
-Widespread allegations of corruption and nepotism point to the concentration of public contracts and European Union funds among allies of the ruling party, reinforcing what Transparency International and the European Parliament describe as "state capture."
-In addition, the Orbán government has been accused of restricting academic freedom and minority rights, including legislative measures targeting universities, NGOs, and the LGBTQ+ community, which critics view as undermining pluralism and human rights protections in Hungary.
+Critics of the Orbán system argued that Hungary had experienced a systemic decline in democratic standards and institutional integrity since 2010.
+Independent observers and international watchdogs documented the erosion of judicial independence, as court appointments and administrative oversight increasingly fall under political control, limiting checks on executive authority.
+The government's capture of media and business sectors also drew concern, with a vast network of pro-government outlets and loyal business elites dominating public discourse and the economy.
+Furthermore, analysts noted manipulation of electoral rules and campaign resources, including redistricting and the use of state media for partisan advantage, which contributed to the entrenchment of Fidesz's political dominance.
+Widespread allegations of corruption and nepotism point to the concentration of public contracts and European Union funds among allies of the ruling party, reinforcing what Transparency International and the European Parliament describe as "state capture".
+In addition, the Orbán government was accused of restricting academic freedom and minority rights, including legislative measures targeting universities, NGOs, and the LGBTQ+ community, which critics viewed as undermining pluralism and human rights protections in Hungary.

-Supporters argue that Orbán's policies reflect democratic will, uphold Christian values, and restore order after decades of liberal mismanagement.

 Legacy and influence

-The Orbán regime has influenced right-wing populist movements across Europe and the United States, often cited as a prototype of "illiberal democracy."

-As of 2025, Orbán remains in power following four consecutive supermajority victories (2010, 2014, 2018, 2022).
-Despite economic challenges and tensions with the EU, his control over Hungary's institutions and political narrative remains strong.
+Orbán's model influenced right-wing populist movements across Europe and the United States, often cited as a prototype of "illiberal democracy".
+Orbán continuously remained in power for 16 years through four consecutive supermajority victories (2010, 2014, 2018, and 2022) until his defeat in the 2026 Hungarian parliamentary election to Péter Magyar.
+Despite economic challenges and tensions with the EU, his control over Hungary's institutions and political narrative were strong.